 programs in the state.
 He also served as a founding

-member of Southwest Advocates for Kids which operates
+member of Southwest Advocates for Kids which operated

 the CASA (Court Appointed Special Advocates) program,